florianneukirchen/qgis_adjust_style/README.md

 # QGIS Plugin Adjust Style
-Experimental [QGIS Plugin](https://plugins.qgis.org/plugins/qgis_adjust_style/) to adjust the style of a map with a few clicks instead of altering every single symbol for many categories or a number of label rules.
-It offers a quick way to adjust the style of all layers (or selected layers) in a consistant way, to check out how different colors / stroke widths / fonts work for a project, or to apply styles to another project.
+[QGIS Plugin](https://plugins.qgis.org/plugins/qgis_adjust_style/) to adjust the style of a map with a few clicks instead of altering every single symbol (and symbol layer) for many layers, categories or for a number of label rules.
+It offers a quick way to adjust the style of all layers (or selected layers) consistently, to check out how different colors / stroke widths / fonts work for a project, and to save and load styles of all layers – or even to apply styles to another project.

-It allows to:
+With one mouse click, it allows to (in all seleced layers):
 - adjust color of all symbols (including color ramps and any number of symbol layers) and labels using the HSV color model (rotate hue, change saturation and value)
 - change line thickness (i.e. stroke width of all symbols / symbol borders)
 - change font size of all labels
 - replace a font family used in labels with another font family
-- save / load the styles of all layers at once into/from a given folder.
+- save / load the styles of layers into/from a given folder.

 ![QGIS plugin adjust style](help/screenshot.png)